yannoudou/appsmart/README.md

 ######### TESTING ########

 I use JEST for testing
-thanks the business logic in are mosty hooks i do just test them. i could have add some test for the UI but it's a matter of time.
+business logic in most cases are hooks,
+I just test them.
+I could have added tests for the user interface but it's a matter of time.